isiahmeadows/mithril.js/mvp-utils.md

 ## Streams

 This is exposed under `mithril/stream`, and is the same as what's there today.
 Nothing is changing here except [maybe moving it into the main bundle itself](https://github.com/MithrilJS/mithril.js/issues/2380), but that's separate to this whole effort.

+## Cell utilities

+This is exposed under `mithril/cell` and in the full bundle via `Mithril.Cell`.

+- `cell = Cell.all([...cells], ([...values]) => ...)` - Join multiple cells in an array into a single cell with each named by index
+    - The resulting cell emits arrays for its children.
+    - If the callback is omitted, it defaults to the identity function.
+    - Received `next` calls from cells are resolved synchronously and emit synchronously if all values have been assigned.

+- `cell = Cell.join({...cells}, ({...values}) => ...)` - Join multiple cells in an object into a single cell with each named by property
+    - The resulting cell emits objects for its children.
+    - If the callback is omitted, it defaults to the identity function.
+    - Received `next` calls from cells are resolved synchronously and emit synchronously if all values have been assigned.

+- `result = Cell.run(value, ...funcs)` - Run a value through a series of functions.
+    - Basically sugar for `funcs.reduce((x, f) => f(x), value)`
+    - Once JS has a [pipeline operator](https://github.com/tc39/proposal-pipeline-operator/), this becomes less necessary.
+    - This is useful for creating a pipeline of cell transforms.

+- `cell = Cell.map(oldCell, (value) => newValue)` - Transform a cell's return value.

+- `cell = Cell.filter(oldCell, (value) => boolean)` - Filter a list of values based on a condition

+- `cell = Cell.scan(oldCell, initial, (acc, value) => newValue)` - Return a new value based on the old value + an accumulator.

+- `cell = Cell.scanMap(oldCell, initial, (acc, value) => [newAcc, newValue])` - Much like a combined `map` and `scan`, where it accumulates *and* transforms a value.
+    - This is useful for when it's easiest to operate using a reducer.
+    - This is technically sugar for `Cell.map(Cell.scan(oldCell, [initial], ([acc], value) => func(acc, value)), ([, value]) => value)`, but it's much better optimized internally.

+- `cell = Cell.reduce(oldCell, initial, (acc, value) => newValue)` - Fold all values from a cell into a result, and return a cell that emits only that one value.

+- `cell = Cell.distinct(oldCell, compare?)` - Filter distinct (unchanged from previous) values from a cell.
+    - `compare(prev, value)`- Called to check if a value is the same.
+Defaults to `(a, b) => a === b || Number.isNaN(a) && Number.isNaN(b)`

+- `cell = Cell.tap(cell, (value) => newValue)` - Return a cell that runs a cell and invokes a function on each emitted value.

+- `cell = Cell.of(value)` - Create a cell always returning a constant.

+- `cell = Cell.chain(oldCell, (value) => newCell)` - Take a cell's value and pipe its value through a new function and return a new cell wrapping its return value.
+    - You might recognize this function shape and maybe even its name.
+Yes, it's a flat-map/monadic bind.
+    - Note: this closes previously created cells before initializing the next one.
+If that's not what you intend, create a custom cell that delegates to this.

+- `cell = Cell.onDone(oldCell, done)` - Return a cell that invokes a `done` callback on completion.

+- `Cell.shallowEqual(a, b)` - Shallow-compare two objects or arrays, optionally using a comparison function.
+    - This compares values as per the ES operation SameValueZero(`a`, `b`), which is mostly like `a === b` except NaNs are considered equal.
+(This is what maps and sets use.)
+    - This considers two objects equal if the set of keys are equal (ignoring order) and their associated values are equal.
+    - This considers two arrays equal if they are of the same length and their values are equal.
+    - This considers one object and one array as not equal, even if all their properties match.
+    - An error is thrown if either parameter is *not* an object.

+This is implemented [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/cell.mjs), with an optimized implementation [here](https://github.com/isiahmeadows/mithril.js/blob/v3-redesign/src/optimized/cell.mjs).

+Note: each of these are written to be resilient against synchronous updates.

+### Why?

+A few reasons:

+- You often want to manipulate cells to new values, but doing it all manually is *very* tedious.
+- Components can be functions from a cell of attributes to a vnode tree, so lifecycle hook naturally fall from the model.
+- This is what would be our answer to React Hooks, just substantially lower in overhead.
+- Most streaming utilities can directly translate to this.

+Also, there's a handful of helpers [here](https://github.com/isiahmeadows/mithril.js/tree/v3-redesign/helpers) based on [some of these hooks](https://usehooks.com/), in case you want to know what it could look like in practice.

+This utility is slightly smaller than Mithril's existing streams utility when minified and gzipped.

+### Open questions

+1. Should this be part of the MVP?
+Most of the real power gained from using state cells ends up centralized into this module.
+The main concern I have is that we'll have to teach it to people first, almost right out the gate.
+It's counterintuitive at first, but not in the same way hooks are.
+However, writing the necessary primitives isn't much easier, and I've seen already how primitives are easy to screw up, just while writing the utility library.